 14. Dalwhinnie, Highlands

 One of the highest distilleries in Scotland, the fabulously remote Dalwhinnie does whisky with a twist – combining their 15 year old single malt with … handmade chocolates!
 If you don’t have time for a tour of the distillery, make sure you have time for a dram and a chocolate before you leave.
 A distillery with real charm and a great pit-stop of your’re on your way north.

 15. The Macallan, Craigellachie

 As you can see we are passionate about the whisky produced in this wonderful country.
-We get great pleasure and satisfaction from planning wonderful vacations round Scotland for our clients and including visits to some of these special distilleries.
-Please get in touch with us by email at email@example.com or phone + 44 (0) 1835 824642 to see how we can help plan a really fabulous trip for you and your family or friends so that you can visit some of the best whisky distilleries in Scotland.This entry was posted in Bespoke Travel Itineraries Food & Drink Hidden Gems Insider Tips Local Culture Luxury Lifestyle Travel Inspiration and tagged ardbeg, best, blavenie, bruichdladdich, dalwhinnie, distilleries, edradour, glenkinchie, glenlivet, glenmorangie, highland park, knockandu, labels, lagavulin, laphroaig, lindores abbey, macallan, magic, peat, Scottish, talisker, taste, visit, Whisky .
+We get great pleasure and satisfaction from planning wonderful vacations round Scotland for our clients and including visits to some of the best distilleries in Scotland.
+Please get in touch with us by email at firstname.lastname@example.org or phone + 44 (0) 1835 824642 to see how we can help plan a really fabulous trip for you and your family or friends so that you can visit some of the best whisky distilleries in Scotland.This entry was posted in Bespoke Travel Itineraries Food & Drink Hidden Gems Insider Tips Local Culture Luxury Lifestyle Travel Inspiration and tagged ardbeg, best, blavenie, bruichdladdich, dalwhinnie, distilleries, edradour, glenkinchie, glenlivet, glenmorangie, highland park, knockandu, labels, lagavulin, laphroaig, lindores abbey, macallan, magic, peat, Scottish, talisker, taste, visit, Whisky .